schreiberx/sweetsite/tutorials/basic_postprocessing.md

 It will also redirect the output to ```output.out```.

-Besides the regular output files which we can visualize with ```mule.postprocessing.plot.sphere.spectral```, there are now also further entires in the job data.
+Besides the regular output files which we can visualize with ```mule.postprocessing.plot.sphere.physical```, there are now also further entires in the job data.
 We can have a look at it by running

 ```bash
 $ mule.jobdata ./job_*